agrass15268/transformato-helpers/README.md

 ## trajectory_analysis

 python script that analyses the distances of specified restraints during transformato trajectories.
 Requires a restraint.yaml, but the system does not necessarily have been run with restraints.

+For usage, all scripts include a -h option to display help.